 Duration: 4 years full-time (or part-time equivalent)

 Assumed Knowledge: Band 5 or higher in any HSC English course or the equivalent

 Throughout the Media Arts component of the Bachelor of Media Arts / Bachelor of Education (Secondary), you will utilise world-class facilities, workshops and equipment to produce and share your work.

 The degree features five disciplinary studio areas, from which you will choose at least two.

-In the animation studio, you will develop skills and knowledge in contemporary animation processes, techniques and concepts.
-By exploring a range of 3D and traditional animation processes as well as conceptual animation and digital compositing, you will acquire techniques and approaches applicable in a wide variety of media arts practices.
+In the animation studio, you will develop skills and knowledge in contemporary animation practice.
+By exploring a range of traditional and 3D animation processes, techniques, and concepts, you will acquire skills and understandings applicable in a wide variety of media arts practices.

-In the visual effects studio, you will explore the contemporary potentials of animated media.
-From visual effects to motion capture and encoded media, you will be challenged and engage with new possibilities for digital media practice in a critically-engaged studio context.
+In the visual effects studio, you will explore the contemporary potentials of compositing.
+Combine live action and CG elements to create engaging composites and sequences, exploring new possibilities for media arts practice in a critically-engaged studio context.